-Frightened Rabbit singer missing
+Concern for missing indie band singer

 He is described as white, 6ft tall with a stocky build, dark hair and a thick beard.

-He was last seen wearing a dark baseball cap, navy blue hooded jacket, grey or khaki trousers, white trainers.
+He was last seen wearing a dark baseball cap, navy blue hooded jacket, grey or khaki trousers and white trainers.

-Scott's brother Grant is also a member of the Glasgow-based indie band.
+Frightened Rabbit was originally formed with Scott on vocals and guitar and brother Grant on drums.